arsxlanali/arsxlanali/README.md

 <img src="https://user-images.githubusercontent.com/53117861/88454705-c4c0cd80-ce8a-11ea-92ca-82e08bac7cf5.jpg" alt="banner says Arslan Ali - Computer Scientist, Data Analysts, Problem Solver along with cartoon illustration">

 I'm currently a Computer Scinece student at CUI Lahore Campus.
-I am passionate about the Data Scinece and Cloud Computing.
+I am passionate about the Frontend Engineering, Data Scinece and Cloud Computing.
 I have some experience of working on the real world Data Science projects and I have also worked on the different Cloud Platfroms such as Google Cloud and Microsoft Azure.
 I have completed some of the Data Analytics courses form Coursea.
 Now, I am able to do data analysis using Python.